Rio Hondo College logo

 Transfers to: UC (*credit limit), CSU

-(*Students will receive credit for only one of the following courses: SPCH 101, SPCH 101H or SPCH 102)
+(*Students will receive credit for only one of the following courses: SPCH 101, SPCH 101H)

 This introductory course is designed to prepare students to be effective oral communicators in all aspects of public presentations, including design and delivery of a public speech.
 The course is appropriate for all students interested in developing their public speaking knowledge and skills, such as speech communications and languages majors, future teachers, and future business leaders.
 This course is designed for students eligible for the Honors Program.